Wellbeing support over the break

 Financial support

-If you do not have a computer at home or are experiencing unforeseen financial difficulties, you can apply to the LSESU Hardship Fund (means-tested).
+If you are experiencing unforeseen financial difficulties, you can apply to the LSESU Hardship Fund (means-tested).

 LSE's Financial Support Office can also assist students with financial difficulties.